 Lt.
 Surge heavily implies that he killed people with his Electric-type Pokemon in (Fire)Red/Blue(Leaf Green) Versions.

 Doubles as Getting Crap Past the Radar: The female grunt uniforms for most of the main Team Badguys are skimpy as Pokemon gets.
 The leaders of these teams are healthy older gentlemen who are just a little nutty.
 The exception?
 Galactic Leader Cyrus, the emotionless shell of a man, who dresses both his ladies and gentlemen in full uniform, complete with long sleeves and high collars, and heavy-looking leggings for the girls.
+Team Flare Grunts actually avert this trope as well, as the female grunts are dressed very similarly to the male grunts.

 With the exception of Jupiter, but admins seem to get to choose their own uniform.